Sindry-Manufacturing/OpenPyrojet-Website/source/feedstock.md

 These fuels are COMBUSTIBLE, and FLAMMABLE, this means that they can EXPLODE and seriously injure or kill the unwary, unwitting or fool hardy who disrespect or misuse them.
 DO NOT UNDERSTIMATE THE DANGER OF THESE FUELS.
 It only takes a second for an accident to become a fuel air bomb, or a high explosive.
 DONT BECOME A STATISTIC BECAUSE YOU DID NOT READ AND FOLLOW APPROPRIATE SAFETY PRECAUTIONS.

-**MANY FUELS RELEASE NOXIOUS BYPRODUCTS like acrolein, acetylaldehyde, formaldehyde, nitrc acid, CO and CO2, WHEN COMBUSTED AND CONSUME OXYGEN, THIS MAKES THEM A HEALTH HAZARD WHEN BURNED IN A CLOSED SPACE AND CAN SUFFOCATE YOU BY CONSUMING ALL THE OXYGEN IN YOUR WORK SPACE!
+**MANY FUELS RELEASE NOXIOUS BYPRODUCTS like acrolein, acetylaldehyde, formaldehyde, nitric acid, CO and CO2, WHEN COMBUSTED AND CONSUME OXYGEN, THIS MAKES THEM A HEALTH HAZARD WHEN BURNED IN A CLOSED SPACE AND CAN SUFFOCATE YOU BY CONSUMING ALL THE OXYGEN IN YOUR WORK SPACE!
 ENSURE ADEQUTE VENTILATION AND KEEP A FIRE EXTINGUISHER FIRE BLANKETS AND KAOLITE HANDY.
 BE SURE TO KNOW YOUR ESCAPE ROUTES AND TAKE STOCK OF POTENTIAL CONSEQEUNCES IF THINGS GO BAD AND GET OUT OF HAND.
 WHILE WE HAVE TAKEN EVERY EFFORT TO ENSURE THE SAFETY OF THE OPERATOR IN THE DESIGN OF THE PRINTER THE GREATEST BARRIER TO DISASTER IS YOU AND YOUR PREPAREDNESS AND CONTINUAL OBSERVANCE OF ALL NECESSARY PRECAUTION WHEN OPERATING THE PYROJET DEVICE!**

 ## Further notes